|

 Human Health

-Acid rain looks, feels, and
+Acid rain looks,

+health.
 These gases interact in the atmosphere to form fine sulfate and nitrate

 particles that can be transported long distances by winds and inhaled deep into